Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 * As a reader, I want to have access to a great book library online so that I can have plenty of choice to select my next book to read
 * As a reader, I want to buy a book in few steps so that I can progress quickly on my reading goals
 * As a reader, I want to have access to recommendations/ reviews about books so that it can help me to choose the next book to read
+* As a reader, I want to save book in a wishlist so that I can buy it later
 * As a reader, I want to sell books I read already so that I can invest in buying new ones
 * As a reader, I want to exchange the books I read with other readers so that I can save money and interact with the readers community